Yasir-Hasann/FYP-Pest-Detection-Flutter-App/README.md

-# Pest Detection, Classification, and Pesticides Recommendation System
+# Pest Detection, Classification and Pesticides Recommendation System

 This project is a Flutter application designed to detect and classify pests in images uploaded or captured by users using their smartphones.
 The system utilizes the YOLOv5 model for accurate and real-time pest detection and classification.
 It also incorporates a recommendation system to suggest appropriate pesticides based on the identified pests.